darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

 # **METHODS**

-1)  Collect mosquitos in traps around Salt Lake City
-2)  Preform processes to isolate the blood from mosquitos
-3)  Preform DNA Sequencing for the blood in the mosquitos
+**Source of Birds and Mosquitoes** Birds from Salt Lake City area were the main target for the mosquitoes that we collected in our analysis.

+**Capture of Mosquitos** Box traps that lure mosquitoes in and then trap them were placed at certain places around Salt Lake city.

+**Evaluation of Mosquitoes’ Blood** Once the mosquitoes were collected we put each into a microtube.
+Then using sterilt techniques we crushed the mosquito to release the blood from the mosquitoes body.
+The blood belonging to the host it extracted it from if it is a female mosquito.
-4)  BLAST the DNA sequences to identify the species that the blood came from
+The mosquito was further isolated until only the host animal DNA was left.
+The blood was sequenced using PCR and DNA sequencing.
+Next the DNA sequences were put through the system known as BLAST to identify the blood with the species of animal that the blood was extracted from.

-5)  Plot the data in a barpolot and make a generalized linear regression and determine results
+**West Nile Virus Examination** The blood from bird hosts were also assessed to find if it possesses WNV.
+The data was collected into a database and processed in R Studio.

+**Analysis Methods** The data was plotted in a bar plot to examine how each of the host birds had WNV and how long that WNV was examines in the bird.
+The other analysis was a generalized linear regression used to determine correlation between the location of the mosquitoes collected and the WNV being examined in that area.
+We used statistical tests to determined the statistical significance from each of the data.

-# **Barplot visualization**
+# **Bar Plot visualization**

 Barplots of blood meal ID by trap locations with/without WNV positive mosquito pools